Phemz0/UDMQueries/README.md

-The outbound traffic can be removed from each query if you wish

 pls lmk if you get any errors while using the searches.
+Lmk if you want access / ideas for queries

 Adding GCP UDM searches